Mitch Rowland: Career

 Ryan Nasci was the audio engineer on tracks for the album that would become Harry Styles when a session guitarist dropped out last-minute.
 He contacted Rowland, who he was also rooming with at the time, about whether or not he would be interested in the gig.
 According to Styles, Rowland had never been in a studio before.
-Rowland ultimately co-wrote and played guitar and percussion for nine songs on Harry Styles, including Styles' debut single, "Sign of the Times," which debuted at number four on the Billboard Hot 100.
+Rowland ultimately co-wrote and played guitar and percussion for nine songs on Harry Styles, including Styles's debut single, "Sign of the Times", which debuted at number four on the Billboard Hot 100.
 After the album's release, he accompanied Styles as lead guitarist in his band for Harry Styles: Live on Tour.
-According to Styles' then-music director and producer Thomas Hull, Rowland had "never toured like [that] before" so he was having to "learn on the road."
+According to Styles's then-music director and producer Thomas Hull, Rowland had "never toured like [that] before" so he was having to "learn on the road."
 In September 2017, Rowland, Styles, and producers Tyler Johnson and Thomas Hull (also known as Kid Harpoon), recorded "Watermelon Sugar" in Nashville on a day off from Live on Tour.

-Following Live on Tour, Rowland co-wrote five additional songs on Styles' second album, Fine Line, including the single "Golden," which eventually peaked at number 57 on the Billboard Hot 100.
+Following Live on Tour, Rowland co-wrote five additional songs on Styles's second album, Fine Line, including the single "Golden", which eventually peaked at number 57 on the Billboard Hot 100.
 He also did session work for the album on electric guitar, drums, slide guitar, acoustic guitar, glockenspiel, and background vocals.
-Rowland's guitar solo in the song "She," which was (according to Styles) written while they were both under the influence of psychedelic mushrooms, has been praised by Rob Sheffield from Rolling Stone as "a cosmic guitar voyage."
+Rowland's guitar solo in the song "She", which was (according to Styles) written while they were both under the influence of psychedelic mushrooms, has been praised by Rob Sheffield from Rolling Stone as "a cosmic guitar voyage".
 Fine Line was nominated for Album of the Year at the 2020 Brit Awards, and for Best Pop Vocal Album at the 2021 Grammy Awards.
 "Watermelon Sugar" received a Grammy Award for Best Pop Solo Performance and a Brit Award for British Single of the Year.
 In 2020, Rolling Stone ranked Fine Line number 491 on its list of the 500 Greatest Albums of All Time, making it the most recent album to be included.
 All three songs mentioned in the Rolling Stone list as album highlights were co-written by Rowland.